|Building regulations application form: Adobe PDF format | Microsoft Word format|

 There are three different types of building regulations applications that can be made:

 The Full Plans procedure must be used if the building work is in connection with a building that:

-This requires the submission of full constructional drawings, detailed and specification of the proposed scheme and accompanied with the appropriate plan charge.
+This requires the submission of full constructional drawings and a detailed specification of the proposed scheme, accompanied by the appropriate plan charge.

 In these instances, a Full Plans application is required.